abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 A category is a collection of **objects** (we can think of them as points) and **morphisms** (arrows) that go from one object to another, where:
 1. There should be a way to compose two morphisms with an appropriate type signature into a third one in a way that is associative.
-2. Each object has to have the identity mophism.
+2. Each object has to have the identity morphism.

 This is it.